BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/intro.md

 Mathematicians to this day argue about the fundamental nature of math.
 Do we humans invent it, or do we discover it?
-*Platonists* and realists say that numbers are real, mind-independent things, implying that they were *discovered*.
+*Platonists* and realists claim that numbers are real, mind-independent things, implying that they were *discovered*.
 Conceptualists say that numbers exist but are just mind-dependent ideas; nominalists say that numbers do not exist.
 The latter two positions would imply that numbers are *invented*.

-*Kant* suggested that the prerequisite of our experiences is a pure concept of the understanding (*Verstand*).
+*Kant* suggested that the prerequisite of our experiences is a pure concept of understanding (*Verstand*).
 A *Kantian* category is a characteristic of the appearance of any object in general, before it has been experienced (*a priori*).
-Without it, cognition is impossible because we would not be able to find any structures within the data.
+*Kant* believed that without it, cognition is impossible because we would not be able to find any structures within the data.
-In his view, neither pure reason nor pure experience suffice;
+In his view, neither *pure reason* nor *pure experience* suffice;
 we need both.
 He thought that this is an *a priori truth* that we can only understand by using exclusively *a priori methods*, i.e., *pure reason*.
 From that perspective, numbers can not come from *pure experience* which is a truth we understand by *pure reason*.